srahkmli/Lux-of-the-Undying/README.md

 ### Game Title: **Lux of the Undying**

+**Gameplay Preview
+For a closer look at the gameplay of Lux of the Undying, check out the following YouTube channel:

+Gameplay Videos - ThisGonnaKillAhMad

+---
 **Plot Overview:**

 In the twilight realm between life and death, an Undead soul named **Volaris** finds himself trapped.
 His mortal coil has been severed, and yet, he cannot pass into the afterlife.
 His soul is bound by a mysterious force—a **cursed lux**—an ethereal glow that signifies the last remnants of his mortal essence.
 The lux is both a blessing and a curse.
 It keeps him tethered to the physical world, but at a cost: it prevents his soul from finding peace, leaving him in an endless limbo.